ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 and even our children will ceaxo to think of ua, and. will
 not remember to lisp our name.
 Then shall we have
 lecome, in the touching language of the Psalmist, &#x27;tor­
-gotten and clean out of mind ! &#x27; &quot;Krittker
+gotten and clean out of mind ! &#x27; &quot;Krittkerb
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_GreenPat14n_ver01%2Fdata%2F1842121001%2F0197.jp2/pct:1.612903,42.578182,18.509048,21.494641/!600,600/0/default.jpg"/>
 </td>